 Data and statistics about the size and geographic spread of the population and the factors driving population change.

-You can also sign up to receive our regular newsletters or share your ideas through our open consultations.
-We also hold regular economic statistics events, including monthly economic forums and the annual Economic Statistics Centre of Excellence (ESCoE) conference, which you are invited to attend.
+You can also sign up to receive our regular newsletters or share your ideas through our consultations and user engagement platform.
+We also hold regular economic statistics events, including monthly economic forums.